 Columbia's graduate program in music follows a "rule of three" when assessing language capability.
 All students are required to demonstrate competence in reading and translating two languages other than their native tongue, by means of a Music Department-administered examination; successful completion of coursework is not accepted in lieu of the examination.
 One language is required for the MA degree and a second for the DMA degree.
-Students who are not native English speakers must pass English as their second foreign language unless exempted by a high TOEFL score.
-Please see the Language Exam page of the Graduate Handbook for further information.

-Unless exempted, during the first two years in the program, composers in the DMA program must fulfill the MA requirements of two semesters of music theory (including anything from fugue-writing to a seminar on contemporary pitch or rhythmic organization), two semesters of computer music, and a two-semester analysis course, "Music Since 1900."

-In their third or fourth year, students take two qualifying analysis exams: an oral presentation on a tonal piece to a committee of three faculty.
+Unless exempted, during the first two years in the program, composers in the DMA program must fulfill the MA requirements of two semesters of music theory (including anything from fugue-writing to a seminar on contemporary pitch or rhythmic organization to music cognition); two semesters of computer music; and a two-semester analysis course, "Music Since 1900."
+In their second year, students take a qualifying analysis examination, a 45-minute oral presentation on a tonal work before a committee of three faculty.

-In their third or fourth year, students take a second qualifying analysis examination: an hour-long presentation on a contemporary work to the composition seminar.
+In their third or fourth year, students take a second qualifying analysis examination: an hour-long oral presentation on a contemporary work to faculty and students in the composition seminar.

 For more information on degree requirements see the website of the Graduate School of Arts and Sciences.

 - The doctoral defense committee consists of three members of the composition faculty and two music professionals not based at Columbia.
-Examiners must have doctoral degrees, and are typically composers, conductors, or performers).
+Examiners must have doctoral degrees, and are typically composers, conductors, or performers.

 The music theory connection

-- In contrast to most other American graduate programs in music, composition and theory are closely interwoven at Columbia.
+- In contrast to many other American graduate programs in music, composition and theory are closely interwoven at Columbia.

 The Computer Music Center

 - The Computer Music Center (CMC), directed by Professor Brad Garton, is a major center for computer music in the United States, and computer music forms an integral part of the graduate composition program.
 CMC faculty and staff teach courses in programming, interactivity, recording, intermedia, and sound art topics.

 - The most important performance outlet for student composers is a series of chamber music concerts presented in venues around New York City, including the DiMenna Center for Classical Music, ISSUE Project Room, Symphony Space, Abrons Art Center, and the Italian Academy for Advanced Studies on the Columbia campus.
 These concerts are organized by Columbia Composers, a student-run organization.

 - Recent Columbia Composers concerts have featured major New York-based professional ensembles, including TAK Ensemble, JACK Quartet, Talea Ensemble, Yarn/Wire, International Contemporary Ensemble, Ekmeles, Mivos Quartet, Wet Ink, Ensemble Either/Or, and Argento, as well as our own students.
 Sometimes performing groups are brought in from other cities.

 Visibility of the composition program

-- The program has an international face, with many students coming from abroad.
-Several students have participated in the Cursus at IRCAM or have been employed by IRCAM, and student attendance at European and other international festivals and seminars is common.
+- The program has an international face, with students coming from around the world.
+A number of students have participated in the Cursus at IRCAM, and student participation at European and other international festivals and seminars is common.
 Exchanges and funded opportunities take place with institutions in Japan and Europe.

 - The program has a strong success rate in placing former students in academic positions.
-Composers from Columbia have garnered distinguished commissions, performances by renowned orchestras and opera companies, and major national and international awards.
+Moreover, composers from Columbia have garnered distinguished commissions, performances by renowned orchestras and opera companies, and major national and international awards.
 Both former students and active graduate students have won Guggenheim and MacArthur Fellowships, the Rome Prize, the Gaudeamus Prize, and others.
 Composers doing sound installation/video work have exhibited in major museums and galleries throughout the world.